 The service is spearheaded and hosted by Blaby District Council, which first piloted the scheme back in 2015.
 The programme includes all seven Leicestershire district councils, Leicestershire County Council, and all three Leicestershire CCG's, as well as the Leicestershire Partnership Trust.

 As a result of Lightbulb’s work so far, a reduction of just one fall for every 17 residents saves the local health and care economy £21,000 per year.
-89% of service users have reported and improvement in their physical and mental health under the new scheme.
+89 Percent of service users have reported and improvement in their physical and mental health under the new scheme.

 Back in September, Lightbulb was named ‘Best Collaborative Working Initiative’ by the Association for Public Service Excellence and Commended at the Home Improvement Agency Awards.